Alaaeddin103/Rumor_verification/README.md

-# Task 5: Rumor Verification using Evidence from Authorities
+# Rumor Verification using Evidence from Authorities
 Given a rumor expressed in a tweet and a set of authorities (one or more authority Twitter accounts) for that rumor, represented by a list of tweets from their timelines during the period surrounding the rumor,the system should retrieve up to 5 evidence tweets from those timelines, and determine if the rumor is supported (true), refuted (false), or unverifiable (in